-In this degree programme we place strong emphasis not only on the technical content of our modules, but also on cross disciplinary skills vital for an engineer to be effective in the work place.
-We embed these skills in the technical modules on the programme, to ensure that the technical knowledge and understanding works and also to allow you to graduate with skills you can apply to a range of future careers.
+In this degree programme we place strong emphasis not only on the technical content of our modules, such as mechanics, thermodynamics and design, but also on cross disciplinary skills vital for an engineer to be effective in the work place.
+We embed these skills in the technical modules on the programme, to ensure that the technical knowledge and understanding works as you progress through your degree, and also to allow you to graduate with skills you can apply to a range of future careers.